danielrichman/preseed/README.md

 done
 ```

+Note: I find it a bit weird that when you log into the network console it
+starts a *new* instance of the installer menu rather than just attaching you to
+the existing one on the terminal.
+So you may prefer to, instead of logging in
+as the `installer` user (whose shell is /bin/network-console), log in as `root`
+and use `screen -aAx`.

-and/or, if your network card requires binary blobs:
+If your network card requires binary blobs:

 ```bash
 apt-get download firmware-bnx2